8 week 1102 and 2122

 ENGL 1102 (Freshman Composition II) focuses on writing research papers and provides an introduction to literature and writing literary analysis.

 ENGL 2122 (British Literature II) explores literature written in Great Brittain and her format colonies (1800 to present day).
-My hybrid course is centered around the more sensational literature of the Romantic, Victorian, and Modern periods.
-We read and write about monsters, ghosts, goblins, wizards, time travel and more.
+We will read and write about monsters, ghosts, goblins, wizards, time travel and more.
+This period is one of rapid change from the old world order to a modern one, and many authors used sensational elements in their writing as they tried to make sense of the dizzying changes in science, technology and society that they were experiencing.
 ENGL 1102 is the only prerequisite for this course.
 Students do NOT need to take British Literature I before taking this course; however, SCORE will not allow students to register themselves for this course.
 Registration can be completed at any GHC campus, or by emailing an academic advisor.

 What is the work load and how would this fit with traditional, 16-week courses?